mohannadize/SquamousCellCarcinoma/Handout/SCC.md

 # Etiology

-Neoplastic is generated from the squamous cell layer of the epithelium upon stimulation by irritants.
-Those irritants (or known as risk factors) are stochastic in nature and it is hard to specify a specific dose or quantity at which the neoplastic tissue starts to generate.
-DNA damage by irritants is the most probable cause of neoplasmic tissue generation.
+* Neoplastic tissue is generated from the squamous cell layer of the epithelium upon stimulation by irritants.

+* Those irritants (or known as risk factors) are stochastic in nature and is hard to specify a specific dose or quantity at which the neoplastic tissue starts to generate.
+DNA damage by irritants is the most probable cause of neoplastic tissue generation.

 Squamous cell carcinoma is typically found on areas often exposed to the sun, such as the scalp, face and neck, however, it can develop on other parts of the body including the mucous membrane and the genitalia.